haskell/error-messages/message-index/messages/GHC-1629/index.md

 ---

 Every type application has to be "consumed" by a type variable in the corresponding type.
-It is an error to apply more types than there are type variables in a type.
+Just as it is an error to pass more than one argument to `putStrLn`,  it is also an error to apply more types than there are type variables in a type.
 For instance, if a type has only 1 type parameter (e.g. `Maybe a`), we can only apply 1 type argument (e.g. applying `@Int` to produce `Maybe Int`); there is no unbound type parameter present for further applications.